noahgolmant/label-tiles/README.md

 It is quite minimal in scope.
 Some benefits of this tool are:
 - (aforementioned) decoupling from data storage.
-This helps collaboration: pass a config to a colleague and ask them to label another bbox.
+This helps collaboration: pass a config to a colleague and ask them to label another bbox on their local instance.
 - ML/analysis-ready export formats.
 (It's also probably easy to ask Claude to modify this to support more formats if you'd like.)

 Things this tool doesn't try to be good at: